What resilient people do when they make the wrong choice

 Two things occurred to me about resilient and successful people.
 They all had help, they all took advice from someone, they listened to what was said and then… made a choice.
 They made a choice on the course of action to take and they took responsibility for their choices and actions.

 Think about the successes you’ve had and I bet somewhere along the line you had help.
-It might have been an introduction to someone, a suggestion of where to go, moral support or whatever and ultimately it was up to you to make a choice and take action and action you took.
+It might have been an introduction to someone, a suggestion of where to go, moral support or whatever and ultimately it was up to you to make a choice and take action.
+And, you took action.

 Are you ready to take responsibility for your own achievements and success?
-If so, hang on it’s going to be a great ride.
+I know it can be tough but if so, hang on… it’s going to be a great ride… and worthwhile too.